Zwift is an online cycling game and training platform that enables users to ride, train and compete in a virtual world.

 What is Zwift?

 Zwift is an online, interactive training and racing platform.
-By pedalling on an indoor trainer, you drive your avatar around a virtual course.
+By pedalling on an indoor trainer or bike, you send your avatar around a virtual course.
 The harder you pedal, the faster you go.

-Zwift has twelve different worlds (more on these later), and within each you can navigate the roads as you go.
+Zwift has 12 worlds (more on these later), and within each you can navigate the roads as you go.

-You can ride with thousands of other riders on Zwift.
-You can join group rides and races – and even get a draft from other riders – or just join one of the worlds and jump on with other riders when you want to.
+You can ride with thousands of others on Zwift.
+You can join group rides and races – and even get a draft from other riders – or just join one of the worlds and jump on with those riders when you want to.
 You can also do structured power-based workouts.

 It features a multitude of gamified elements that encourage you to ride longer and harder, with the goal of increasing your fitness.
 After all, Zwift’s catchphrase is ‘Fun is fast’.